 A distribution center acts as a hub within a network of fulfillment centers.
 For products manufactured overseas, a distribution center is often the first stop for inventory when it lands in the US.

-In a hub and spoke fulfillment model, a distribution center takes inventory and strategically distributes it to fulfillment centers nationwide.
+In a hub-and-spoke fulfillment model, a distribution center takes inventory and strategically distributes it to fulfillment centers nationwide.
 The hub and spoke model gives your fast-growing brand more control over your inventory distribution.

 No products go directly from a distribution center to the customer.
 You can think of the distribution center as the main internal fulfillment center that only exists to support all other fulfillment centers.

 For example, imagine that your product sales surged in a specific area of the country.
-The hub and spoke model decreases the risk of stockouts by quickly channeling extra inventory from the distribution center to that area.
+The hub-and-spoke model decreases the risk of stockouts by quickly channeling extra inventory from the distribution center to that area.
 The hub and spoke model also lowers the risk of making expensive long-zone shipments when demand spikes suddenly.

 Frequently Asked Questions about Fulfillment Centers